Photo by Bonita R. Cheshier/Shutterstock

 Officially, this cool little place is known as Crater of Diamonds State Park, a 911-acre, teardrop-shaped bundle of land two miles south of Murfreesboro, Arkansas, population 1,641.
 It is 232 miles from Dallas to the southwest, and 240 to Memphis in the northeast.
 The park has walking trails and 47 campsites and a gift shop selling souvenir pins, patches, and spoons, but most people come here to dig, and dig they do, for this state park is the world’s only diamond-bearing site accessible to the public.
 What you find, you can keep.
 And despite the triplets striking out, other prospectors have struck it rich.
 Really, really rich.

 Three billion years ago, long before the advent of any sort of plant or animal or dinosaur, diamonds were being forged 100 miles below the ground, when 2,000-degree magma and atmospheric pressure 60,000 times greater than the Earth’s surface came together to force billions of carbon atoms to bond, crystallizing into gems.
-These gems stayed there, relatively undisturbed, until 100 million years ago, when force finally pushed the diamonds up, up, up, expelling them through volcanic pipes, conduits to the surface that form during violent subterranean eruptions.
+These gems stayed there, relatively undisturbed, until 100 million years ago, when force finally pushed the diamonds up, expelling them through volcanic pipes, conduits to the surface that form during violent subterranean eruptions.
 (Although there are tens of thousands of volcanic pipes across the world, less than 1 percent of them have carried diamonds.)
 Upon reaching the surface, the volcanic material spewed in all directions, and once cooled, it was covered in layers of sediment over time.
 There, diamonds rested, waiting to be discovered.
-And some discoveries have been more fortuitous than others.
+Some discoveries have been more fortuitous than others.

 In the early spring of 1867, a 15-year-old boy named Erasmus Stephanus Jacobs was playing on the banks of the Orange River in Hopetown, South Africa, when he saw a “little white pebble” in the sun and pocketed it with a handful of other rocks, which he took home and deposited on his family’s farmhouse floor to little fanfare.
 The boy’s mother, however, spoke of the pebble’s “curious sparkle” to a neighbor, Schalk van Niekerk, who asked to see it.
 By then, the stone had been tossed into the yard, but “after some little search it was found in the dust, for nobody on the farm would stoop for such a trifle,” wrote Gardner F. Williams in his 1910 book, The Diamond Mines of South Africa.